-Leica M11-P offers with two separate storage locations.
+Leica M11 offers with two separate storage locations.

-When review mode is accessed, the last captured image will always be displayed first.
-That also applies on the storage location displayed first
+When review mode is accessed, the last recorded frame will always be displayed first.
+That also applies on the storage location displayed first.

-When scrolling through images and also in the overview, the images saved to the same storage location are available first.
+When scrolling through recordings and also in the overview, the shots saved to the same storage location are available first.